DancesWithDingo/ViewModelToolkit/README.md

 The abstract base class `ViewModelBase<T>` provides support for strongly-typed ViewModels.
 The `Source` property holds the value passed to the ViewModel in the `Initialize(T)` method.

-An optional `Update()` virtual function can be overriden to return a typed object representing the current state of the ViewModel notification properties.
+An `Update()` virtual function should be overriden to return a typed object representing the current state of the ViewModel notification properties.

 An optional `Validate()` virtual function can be overriden to provide validation logic for the ViewModel.